devjefe/blog/README.md

     Your site is now running at `http://localhost:8000`!

-    To get started, check out the guide to [using the Gatsby blog theme starter](http://gatsbyjs.org/docs/themes/using-a-gatsby-theme), or the longer, [more detailed tutorial](http://gatsbyjs.org/tutorial/using-a-theme).
+    To get started, check out the guide to [getting started with using multiple themes](http://gatsbyjs.org/docs/themes/using-a-gatsby-theme), or the [general themes docs](http://gatsbyjs.org/docs/themes).

 ## 🧐 What's inside?

-Here are the top-level files and directories you'll see in a site created using the blog theme starter:
+Here are the top-level files and directories you'll see in a site created using this theme starter.

 ```
-gatsby-starter-blog-theme
+gatsby-starter-theme
 ├── content
 │ ├── assets
+│ │ └── avatar.jpg
+│ ├── notes
+│ │ ├── example-dir
+│ │ │ └── hi.mdx
-│ │ └── avatar.png
+│ │ └── hello.mdx
 │ └── posts
 │ ├── hello-world.mdx
+│ ├── my-second-post.mdx
-│ └── my-second-post.mdx
+│ └── new-beginnings.mdx
 ├── src
-│ └── gatsby-theme-blog
+│ ├── gatsby-theme-blog
-│ ├── components
+│ │ └── components
-│ │ └── bio-content.js
+│ │ └── header.js
+│ └── gatsby-theme-notes
-│ └── gatsby-theme-ui
+│ └── components
-│ └── colors.js
+│ └── layout.js
 ├── .gitignore
 ├── .prettierrc
 ├── gatsby-config.js
 ├── LICENSE
-├── package-lock.json
-├── package.json
-└── README.md
+└── package.json
 ```

-1.  **`/content`**: A content folder holding assets that the theme expects to exist.
-This will vary from theme to theme -- this starter is set up to get you started with the blog theme, which expects an image asset for your avatar, and blog post content.
-Replace the avatar image file, delete the demo posts, and add your own!
+1.  **`/content`**: A content folder holding assets that the blog and notes themes expect to exist.
+Check out the README for each theme to learn more about the demo content.

 2.  **`/src`**: You will probably want to customize your site to personalize it.
-The files under `/src/gatsby-theme-blog` _shadow_, or override, the files of the same name in the `gatsby-theme-blog` package.
+The files under `/src/gatsby-theme-blog` and `/src/gatsby-theme-notes` _shadow_, or override the files of the same name in their respective packages.
 To learn more about this, check out the [guide to getting started with using the blog theme starter](http://gatsbyjs.org/docs/themes/using-a-gatsby-theme).

 3.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.